DCRT-LUMC/exonviz/docs/source/introduction.rst

 sizes are extracted.
 When using the command line version of ExonViz, it is also possible to specify custom transcripts.

+If the user specifies a gene name, the corresponding `MANE Select
+<https://www.ncbi.nlm.nih.gov/refseq/MANE/>`_ transcript will automatically be
+selected.
+If there are multiple MANE Select transcripts defined for a gene, the first transcript will be used.
+ExonViz uses MANE Select release 1.2.

 To indicate the difference between the coding and non-coding regions of the transcript, the non-coding regions is drawn at half the hight of the coding region.